ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 You can also edit an existing subnet by clicking the subnet in the table.
 You can attach or detach cloud connections to each of the subnets in the **Attached cloud connections** section.

-You can also create and configure a private network subnet by using the IBM command line interface (CLI).
+You can also create and configure a private network subnet by using the IBM command-line interface (CLI).
 Use the following command to create a private network subnet:

 ```shell
 ibmcloud pi network-create-private NETWORK_NAME --cidr-block CIDR --ip-range "startIP-endIP[,startIP-endIP]" [--dns-servers "DNS1 DNS2"] [--gateway GATEWAY] [--json]